sdoddler/forwarder-hook/README.md

 **Please use new accounts to test this hook and test everything beforehand on Testnet just in case.
 I am not responsible for any losses.
 Create your own code if you are not sure.**

-## What does the hook forwarder do?
+## What does the Forwarder Hook do?

 The hook is installed on an account.
 Once installed, every time the account receives a payment through a Payment or URITokenBuy transaction type, it will be distributed among the accounts stored in the account namespace.
 If there are no accounts in the namespace, it will do nothing.